liutiantian233/CPP-Project/Wrong book/README.md

 - you can **directly** assign it a new value in a class method
 - it is an integer type
-- the programmer can **directly** assign it a new value in a class method
-- the programmer must set it to use it in a class method
+- must set it to use it in a class method

 # random numbers